Photo by Tom McCorkle and food styling by Marie Ostrosky for The Washington Post

 In a small bowl, using an electric mixer on medium speed, beat the ricotta cheese until smooth and creamy, about 2 minutes.
 Stir in the sugar and the lemon zest.

 Using a small spoon fill each chocolate cup with about 2 teaspoons of the ricotta mixture.
 (You can also transfer the mixture to a piping bag fitted with a narrow tip and pipe the mixture into the cups.)
 Top each cup with 2 to 3 raspberries.
 Garnish with a mint leaf and sprinkle with additional confectioners’ sugar right before serving.

-NOTE: To make the chocolate cups, you’ll need: 16 mini-muffin size silicone baking cups and a small, clean paint brush.
+NOTE: To make the cups, you’ll need: 16 mini-muffin size silicone baking cups and a small, clean paint brush.
 Alternatively you can purchase 16 (1/2-ounce) chocolate dessert cups.

 Makes 8 servings

 Per serving: Calories 158; Total Fat 12g (Saturated Fat 7g); Cholesterol 10mg; Sodium 16mg; Total Carbohydrates 15g; Dietary Fiber 4g; Protein 5g; Sugar 9g